Daniel Galván scandal: The scandal

-On Tuesday 6 August the King held ceremony—largely publicised locally—in which he was shown greeting and hugging the alleged parents and families of the children abused by Daniel Galvan.
+On 6 August, the king held a ceremony—largely publicised locally—in which he was shown greeting and hugging the alleged parents and families of the children abused by Galván.

-On Wednesday 7 August 2013, Daniel Galvan was arrested in Spain after Moroccan authorities filed an international arrest warrant for him.
-Pictures of the arrest showing Galvan being handcuffed and inside a Spanish police car circulated largely in the Moroccan media.
+On 7 August, Galván was arrested in Spain after Moroccan authorities filed an international arrest warrant for him.
+Pictures of the arrest showing Galván being handcuffed and inside a Spanish police car circulated largely in the Moroccan media.
 This news and images were very widely reported in Morocco's mainstream and pro-regime press.
 Spanish courts later refused to extradite him to Morocco.

 Precedent

 In a leaked diplomatic cable of the US consulate in Casablanca which detailed the Morocco-Human trafficking report for 2010, it was revealed that Mohammed VI had pardoned in 2006 a convicted French child molester.
 Hervé le Gloannec, was arrested in Marrakech while having sex with a 15-year-old boy and in possession of a large amount of child pornography.
 He sentenced to 4 years, reduced to 2 years then pardoned by the Moroccan King.